Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ![Screenshot of curl command result for Envoy proxy Level 2](./images/envoy-curl-result-level2.png)

-Exit the ssh session to the jump box.
+Exit the SSH session to the jump box.

 ```bash
 exit